rosell-dk/image-mime-type-guesser/README.md

 ```

 If you are ok with wild guessing from extension, use `ImageMimeTypeGuesser::guess`.
+It will first try detection.
+If detection fails, it will fall back to guessing from extension using `GuessFromExtension::guess`.

+So it will always has an answer.
 It will either return the mime type of the image, or *false* if it is not an image.

 *Warning*: Only a limited set of image extensions is recognized by the extension to mimetype mapper - namely the following: { bmp, gif, ico, jpg, jpeg, png, tif, tiff, webp, svg }.
 If you need some other specifically, feel free to add a PR, or ask me to do it by creating an issue.